Mother India (book): Response books

-After its publication Dalip Singh Saund (who later became a U.S. Congressman) wrote My Mother India (c.
-1930) to counter Mayo's assertions.
+After its publication Dalip Singh Saund, who later became a U.S. Congressman, wrote My Mother India in 1930, to counter Mayo's assertions.
 Saund’s writing focused largely on rebutting Mayo’s claims about Indian men’s behaviour towards women.
 Saund clarified that in the eyes of Indian law, women were seen as exact equals to men with the same rights to possess property, the same rights to go before the courts of justice and to ask the protection of the law.
 He also corrected Mayo’s conclusions regarding child marriage in India which was a focal issue in Mother India.
 He noted that whilst child marriage was prevalent, the child did not cohabit with her husband until she had reached puberty.
 He added that although these young Indian wives may have lacked formal education, they were fully trained to run a household and to raise their children.
-Saund also used statistics from the Census Report of 1921 that showed that sixty percent of Indian girls remained unmarried at the beginning of their sixteenth year, as evidence for the situation in India regarding marriage developing.
-His work also shifted focus onto American culture and the sexual issues that were prevalent in the USA stating, “When fifteen to twenty-five girls out of every hundred in any country indulge in irresponsible sexual relationships between the ages of fifteen and eighteen, that country is not in a healthy moral condition The effect of these early sexual intimacies between young girls and boys is ruinous to their later spiritual growth.
+Saund used statistics from the Census Report of 1921 that showed that sixty percent of Indian girls remained unmarried at the beginning of their sixteenth year, as evidence for the situation in India regarding marriage developing.

+Saund's work shifted focus onto American culture and the sexual issues that were prevalent in the US stating, “When fifteen to twenty-five girls out of every hundred in any country indulge in irresponsible sexual relationships between the ages of fifteen and eighteen, that country is not in a healthy moral condition The effect of these early sexual intimacies between young girls and boys is ruinous to their later spiritual growth.
 How the situation may be remedied is a serious problem, which is not the task of any foreigner, however honest and friendly, to solve.”